patters-match/zx-basic-syntax/README.md

 - Comment lines, comment blocks, inline assembly comments
 - Strings including all [escaped characters](https://zxbasic.readthedocs.io/en/docs/syntax/#graphic-characters)
 - To avoid over-colouring, keywords are limited to conditionals and those controlling execution flow
-- Sub and Function definitions and calls, although their calls are indistinguishable from array references (and strings without sigils) since the parser does not track objects.
-Hovering the mouse over a sub/function name will allow you to jump to the function definition, and to other mentions
+- Sub and Function definitions and calls, although their calls are indistinguishable from array references (and strings without sigils) since the parser does not track objects
+- Hovering the mouse over a sub/function name will allow you to jump to the function definition, and to other mentions
 - Variable types, [numbers](https://zxbasic.readthedocs.io/en/docs/syntax/#numbers), separators, operator symbols, and compiler keywords

 ### Instructions: